 What information do the federal authorities provide to the public actively or passively?

-The Contact Centre of the FPS Public Health, Safety of the Food Chain and Environment responds to all requests for information on the environment.
+The Service Center Health responds to all requests for information on the environment.
 See also the pamphlet:

 In which specific federal plans, programmes, projects and activities can you participate as a citizen?